 - 1. The following shall apply for purposes of evaluating applications for development within the City of Venice, specifically comprehensive plan land use amendments, map and text, and rezoning: - a.
-If 50% or more of a parcel of land is located within the Coastal High Hazard Area, then the entire parcel shall be considered within the Coastal High Hazard Area. - b.
-Isolated areas that are defined by the SLOSH model to be at higher elevations and are surrounded by the CHHA or by the CHHA and a body of water shall be considered within the Coastal High Hazard Area. - c.
-For purposes of evaluating development proposals or site plans, if any portion of the proposed building footprint is in the Coastal High Hazard Area, then the entire parcel shall be considered within the Coastal High Hazard Area.
+If 50 percent or more of a parcel of land is located within the Coastal High Hazard Area, then the entire parcel shall be considered within the Coastal High Hazard Area - b.
+Isolated areas that are defined by the SLOSH model to be at higher elevations, and are surrounded by the CHHA or by the CHHA and a body of water, shall be considered within the CHHA - c.
+For purposes of evaluating development proposals or site plans, if any portion of the proposed building footprint is in the CHHA, then the entire parcel shall be considered within the CHHA